Nothing ruins a beautiful day outside like the constant buzzing of mosquitoes and the repetitive swatting after the biting begins.

 The Insect and Mosquito Trap provides “three-way protection,” according to the company.
 To begin, the unit employs UV light and carbon dioxide to attract mosquitos to a whisper-quiet fan.
 The blower then vacuums the mosquitoes into a chamber where they are killed.

 Unlike comparable effective devices, Dynatrap’s lantern-style unit is pesticide and chemical-free.
 It also has a one-of-a-kind twist-on and off mechanism that ensures no mosquitoes can escape even when the unit is switched off.
-Dynatrap recommends using the trap for a full six weeks to disrupt the breeding cycle for best efficiency.
+Dynatrap recommends using the trap for six weeks to disrupt the breeding cycle for best efficiency.

 Best for outdoors: Flowtron bk-15d electronic insect killer